-This beautiful fish is the schooling fish for big boy aquariums.
+This beautiful fish is the schooling fish for big boy aquariums, for thoe people with a serious aquarium hobby.
 They grow to be about 6 inches (15 cm) when they reach their adult size.

 The denison barb has many names: roseline shark, bleeding eye barb, red comet barb, torpedo barb and some more.
 They all are the same fish species.